-The deconstruction of the 13 buildings would involve localized changes from developed industrial use to open space.
-The Proposed Action would not affect the current functional zones.
-The building removal would have an environmental benefit because there would be an increase of green space resulting from a facility footprint reduction of approximately 3,493 square meters (37,603 square feet).
+The deconstruction of the 21 buildings would involve localized changes from developed industrial use to open space.
+The building removal would have an environmental benefit because there would be an increase of green space resulting from a facility footprint reduction of approximately 6,084 square meters (65,493 square feet).
+Implementation of the Proposed Action would not affect the boundaries of the current functional zones at LaRC.

-Under the No-Action alternative, LaRC would not deconstruct the 13 buildings, and there would be no change to the current land use or functional zones.
+Under the No-Action alternative, LaRC would not deconstruct the 21 buildings, and there would be no change to the current land use or functional zones.